merenlab/merenlab.org/_posts/anvio/2019-10-18-visualizing-coverages.md

 ### Visualize a subset of your samples

 Sometimes you may be interested in only a subset of the samples in your profile database.
-An additional file for helps you to have a more detailed control on the output PDF including providing a way to subset your samples.
+An additional, tab-delilimited file called `samples_data.txt` with sample names and their corresponding groups gives you more control on the output PDF, including providing a way to subset your samples.

-Another additional file you can create is a `samples_data.txt` file.
-This will specify which samples should be grouped together into the same PDF.
+`samples.txt` will specify which samples should be grouped together into the same PDF.
 For example, some of the metagenomes we downloaded were from the Red Sea, and some were metagenomes from pelagic zones all over the world (the Malaspina metagenomes).
 One could create a file that looks like this to store Red Sea mapping results to one PDF, and the Malaspina metagenomes mapping to another PDF,

 ```
 sample_name	sample_group